FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Connecting-To.md

 sidebar_position: 3
 ---

-# Connecting to Fhenix Frontier
+# 🔗 Connecting to Fhenix Frontier

+Fhenix Frontier, the first publicly available FHE-based blockchain, is now live!
+You can connect to it using the following methods:

 ## Configuring MetaMask